swedenconnect/technical-framework/ELN-0614 - Principal Selection in SAML Authn Requests.md

 When a Service Provider requests authentication of a user (principal), the Service Provider may have prior knowledge about the user to be authenticated, for example, when re-authenticating an already authenticated user, or when a user authenticates to a signature service where the user signs a document in a context where he or she already has been authenticated.

-Some Identity Providers, such as an Identity Provider acting as a proxy for BankID (see \[[ELN-0612](#eln-0612)\]), in some cases requires the user to provider his or hers personal identity number in order to initiate a BankID operation.
-Using the extension defined in this specification a BankID Identity Provider does not have to prompt the user for a user's personal identity number.
-This is especially important when it is processing a request from a signature service.
+> Note: An Identity Provider acting as a proxy for BankID (see \[[ELN-0612](#eln-0612)\]), in some cases require the user to provide his or hers personal identity number in order to initiate a BankID operation.
+Using the extension defined in this specification a BankID Identity Provider does not have to prompt the user for the personal identity number.
+This is especially useful when it is processing a request from a signature service.

-This specification defines an element that may be included in the `<Extensions>` element of a SAML `AuthnRequest` where the requesting Service Provider can specify matching criteria that may be used by the Identity Provider to pre-select the particular user that should be authenticated.
+This specification defines an element that may be included in the `<Extensions>` element of a SAML `AuthnRequest` where the requesting Service Provider can specify matching criteria that may be used by the Identity Provider to select the particular user that should be authenticated.

 <a name="requirement-key-words"></a>
 ### 1.1.
 Requirement key words